ksp987/Tecron/README.md

-# My leanings and improvements in programming and reaching my goal to be a Data Scientist.
+# Creating a LandVille game to print your house built.